Strength in diversity

 Ranveer Brar, MSc, Statistician and Research Coordinator, holds a Bachelor of Science degree in Biopsychology, and a Master of Science degree in Community Health Sciences.
 He works on a longitudinal prospective cohort study exploring trajectories of physical activity, physical function, and mental health in people with late-stage Chronic Kidney Disease.
 He is also working on multiple other projects that utilize administrative health data to assess long-term health outcomes and patterns of healthcare utilization at the population-level.

 Kathy Cherepak, BSc, Research Coordinator, holds a Bachelor of Science in Statistics and comes to CDIC with many years of experience as a Clinical Research Coordinator in the areas of gynecology, rheumatology, dermatology, and oncology.
-As a Research Coordinator at CDIC she is involved in multiple studies with a focus on nutrition, healthy aging and diabetes.
+As a Research Coordinator at CDIC she is involved in multiple studies with a focus on nutrition, healthy aging, diabetes and hypertension.

 Zahra Solati, PhD, Postdoctoral Research Fellow, holds a PhD degree in Physiology and Pathophysiology from the University of Manitoba.
-She works on a clinical trial evaluating the effects of a tele-monitoring platform on minimizing adverse outcomes in high risk Chronic Kidney Disease patients (VIEWER study).
-She is also involved in another clinical trial that is looking at the effects of polyphenols on glycemic index and gut microbiota in prediabetic patients.
+She primarily works on a clinical trial evaluating the effects of a tele-monitoring platform on minimizing adverse outcomes in high risk Chronic Kidney Disease patients (VIEWER study).

 Mentoring the next generation of researchers